Kevin-KD/PHC-Undervolt-Replacement/README.md

 Power and heat is mostly related to voltage, not frequency.

-The default sleep time of 0.25 second results in 1% CPU utilization on 0.8 GHz T9500.
+The default sleep time of 1 second results in less than 1% CPU utilization on 0.8 GHz T9500.

 Decrease that value can reduce transition time between frequencies but at the cost of higher overhead.
 ### Step 5: run script after boot